LibrePhotos/librephotos/README.md

 #### Currently implemented:

-  - Label some faces manually, and train a face classifier to label the rest.
+  - Label some faces manually, and train a face classifier to label the rest
-  - View photos by people in them.
+  - View photos by people in them
   - Automatically generate "event" albums like "Thursday in Berlin"
   - See photos on the map
-  - Backend caching
   - View photos grouped by date
-  - "Optimized" frontend
   - Detect objects in photos, and make them searchable by objects
-  - Search photos by the location
+  - Search photos by location
   - Authentication (using JWT)
   - Create custom albums
   - Docker ready